janewsome63/BeyondEarth-Orbita/README.md

 * Smaller space station structure and updated recipe. [✓]
 * Removal of all orbit dimensions besides "earth_orbit" which is renamed to "orbit". [✓]
 * Addition of asteroid belt, asteroids are made of deepslate and can contain most ores (zinc will generate here if Create is installed). [✓]
-* Pluto dimension with corresponding blocks, removal of Glacio (undecided), integration for visiting select other mods' dimensions via rocket. [✕]
+* Integration for visiting select other mods' dimensions via rocket. [✕]
 * Gravity rework, some planetoid gravities changed, weightlessness in 0G dimensions is simulated (with a mag-boot-like effect if an entity is standing on or beside a block) [✓]
 * Entities falling from orbit enter at Y700 instead of Y450. [✓]
 * Entities who move above Y700 in the overworld will be moved to orbit.
 All other planetoid dimensions will disallow players from going higher than this. [✓]